 One time, there was a small, groomed dog wandering around the gym parking lot at the gym I go to.
 She was a very nice dog and obviously belonged to someone.
 However, the dog didn’t have a collar on.
 No collar, no tag.
 So, if the dog had a collar and tag on, it would have been a lot easier.

 I checked with the gym, waited around the parking lot.
 Finally, I took it to the animal hospital by my house.
 Sure enough, the dog was microchipped.
 The dog was from out of state and didn’t know the area at all.
-Turns out, the owner was in town “visiting family” and brought their dog with them.
+Turns out, the owner was in town “visiting family” and brought their dog with them on a road trip in the car.

 In fact, the dog had been missing for over 24 hours, and the owner was staying six miles away from where I found it.
 Also, the owner said that they were about to “leave town that day” to drive back out of state.
 They actually didn’t really sound that happy.
 The dog owner sounded like they were literally about to leave town without looking for their lost dog.